NatureProductions/C-Agriculture-/README.md

 <br />

-<h2/>After there user has chosen, let he chose seeds. three types of seed
-  will be displayed the user has to choose what he / she want.<h2/> <br/>
+After there user has chosen, let he chose seeds. three types of seed will be displayed the user has to choose what he / she want.<br/>

 ![image](https://github.com/user-attachments/assets/66727870-06f9-497f-b159-b386ba1c7b78)

-<h2>Let say the user choose Lion seeds (maize) information about that seeds
-  will be displayed as shown.<h2/>
+Let say the user choose Lion seeds (maize) information about that seeds will be displayed as shown.

    ![image](https://github.com/user-attachments/assets/120cb303-ce94-4b72-951a-945150a02389)

 <br />

-<h2>If user accepts buying the the seeds.
-Transport option will be displayed
-  whether user need transportation or not.<h2/>
+If user accepts buying the the seeds.
+Transport option will be displayed whether user need transportation or not.

    ![image](https://github.com/user-attachments/assets/20173131-584b-46a9-89e1-164c8b0bf4e5)

 <br />
-<h2>This is payment processing .<h2/>
+This is payment processing .

    ![image](https://github.com/user-attachments/assets/aa9c885d-1c74-4cee-94b6-c629d5a8d6e7)

 ![image](https://github.com/user-attachments/assets/90d69137-5c08-4f20-b04e-800a13388847)

 <br />
-<h2>If payment was successful this will display showing a congratulations message
-  together with the exit option which will take you to the main menu<h2/>
+If payment was successful this will display showing a congratulations message together with the exit option which will take you to the main menu.

    ![image](https://github.com/user-attachments/assets/0ce051a8-df61-4297-a5ef-6d766f79b89b)